Summer Sailing to the Isles of Scilly

 - Duration: 7 days

-Sail to these low-lying islands amid a turquoise sea, just off the coast of Cornwall.
-Explore this beautiful archipelago, a place like nowhere else in England and a destination that will leave you longing to return.
-This voyage is perfect those who want a bit of open water sailing with an opportunity for walking exploration and wildlife watching.
+Sail on Escape to explore this beautiful archipelago, a place like nowhere else in England and a destination that will leave you longing to return.
+Perfect for those who want a bit of open water sailing with opportunities for walking exploration and wildlife watching.

-The Isles Of Scilly are situated just 28 miles off Lands End in Cornwall and a world apart from the mainland England.
-What better way to travel to and explore this Caribbean-esque archipelago than aboard a classic yacht?
+The Isles Of Scilly are situated just 28 miles off Lands End in Cornwall and are a world apart from the mainland England.
+What better way to travel to and explore this Caribbean-esque archipelago than aboard a classic yacht like Escape.

 From shipwrecks to treasure, burial chambers to deserted villages, the history of Scilly is utterly compelling – especially as it mingles so tantalisingly with modern-day life on the islands.
 Scilly’s tiny land mass is home to 239 scheduled monuments, which means there is a greater density of historical sites here than anywhere else in the British Isles.